freesourcecode/Online-Medicine-Delivery-System-with-SMS-Notification-in-PHP/README.md

 # Online Medicine Delivery System with SMS Notification in PHP with Source Code

-The **Ordering and Delivering System in PHP with SMS notification** is designed to allow customers to easily place orders over the internet.
+The **Online Medicine Delivery System in PHP with SMS notification** is designed to allow customers to easily place orders over the internet.

 With the improvement of technology, online ordering and delivery systems have become popular topics.